Opendigitalradio/ODR-EncoderManager/README.md

 The first script 'encoder.py' launch dabplus-enc and mot-encoder according config.ini and expose a JSONRPC api The second script 'api.py' provide a web server

-ODR-EncoderManager is currently in developpement and is not ready to use in production
+ODR-EncoderManager is currently in developpement and is not yet ready to use in production.

 # INSTALLATION

 Run install-python-dependency.sh to install all python dependency.

-  * ./encoder.py -c config.ini -l logs/
+  * ./encoder.py -c /absolute_path/config.ini -l /absolute_path/logs/
-  * ./api.py -s static/ -l logs/
+  * ./api.py -s /absolute_path/static/ -l /absolute_path/logs/

 # Warning
 This program has been tested only on GNU/Linux Debian Jessie (8.x)